Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

 \subsection{Comparison with GR}

-We now make an analysis of our developed model by comparing the behavior of the physical quantities, in presence and absence of the additional source term, both in GR and as well as in $f(Q)$ gravity.
-The results are shown in Figs.~(\ref{fig8})-(\ref{fig14}) and in Table~\ref{tab3} and \ref{tab4}.
+We now analyse our developed model by comparing the behaviour of the physical quantities in the presence and absence of the additional source term, both in GR and in $f(Q)$ gravity.
+The results are shown in Fig.~\ref{fig8}-\ref{fig14} and in Table~\ref{tab3} and \ref{tab4}.

 In Table~\ref{tab3}, we note that the model parameters remain unchanged when passing from GR to linear $f(Q)$ gravity.
-This is consistent with the fact that a linear $f(Q)$ gravity does not modify the spacetime geometry, rather it simply re-scales the effective matter sector.
-In Table~\ref{tab4} and Figs.~(\ref{fig12})-(\ref{fig14}), we note that the slope of the EOS and the sound speeds remain identical in GR as well as in linear $f(Q)$ gravity models.
+This is consistent with the fact that a linear $f(Q)$ gravity does not modify the spacetime geometry; it simply rescales the effective matter sector.
+In Table~\ref{tab4} and Fig.~\ref{fig12}-\ref{fig14}, we note that the slope of the EOS and the sound speeds remain identical in GR as well as in linear $f(Q)$ gravity models.
 The only modification introduced by $f(Q)$ gravity is a shift in the surface density.
 For $\beta_{1} < 1$, the surface density decreases, while for $\beta_{1} > 1$, it increases.
-Importantly, this shift occurs without altering the EOS slope, sound speed profile, or compactness bound.
-Thus, linear $f(Q)$ induces a uniform vertical displacement of the mass-radius sequence, rather than a structural reshaping of the configuration.”
+Importantly, this shift occurs without altering the EOS slope, sound speed profile or compactness bound.
+Thus, linear $f(Q)$ induces a uniform vertical displacement of the mass-radius sequence, rather than a structural reshaping of the configuration.

+It is important to note that the parameter $\beta_1$ in linear $f(Q)$ gravity enters as an overall scaling factor in the effective energy density and pressure terms (see Eq.~(\ref{rho1})–(\ref{pt1})).
+Consequently, $\beta_1$ does not alter the geometric structure of the spacetime but rescales the matter sector, leading to a systematic shift in the stellar mass while leaving the geometry unchanged.
+A detailed discussion of this effect has been presented in Ref.~\cite{Sharma2024}.

-A comparative analysis of mass-radius relationship in GR and in $f(Q)$ gravity is shown in Fig.~\ref{fig15}.
-The plot illustrates that a linear $f(Q)$ gravity with additional source terms, yields largest stellar masses for $\beta_{1} < 1$.
+A comparative analysis of the mass-radius relationship in GR and in $f(Q)$ gravity is shown in Fig.~\ref{fig15}.
+The plot illustrates that a linear $f(Q)$ gravity with additional source terms, yields the largest stellar masses for $\beta_{1} < 1$.